OHIO-ECT/ITS-4750-Lab-01/README.md

 **[Pro Tip]** Do NOT follow along with the Tech Nuggets while watching them for the first time.
 Only take action when instructed to do so in the Lab Instruction section!

+- [How to RDP] - Text Reference to help get connected to GNS3 VM

 - [Tech Nugget N14.0 RDC Connections] - This is a general reference for Remote Desktop.
 The Remote Desktop client is all that is needed for all the labs in this class, and is available in EVERY version of the Windows operating system.
 You do NOT need Microsoft Windows Pro for this class.
 - [Tech Nugget N15.0 RD Gateway]